mlk2991/anonymous/README.rst

 **IMPORTANT tip:** Always think of your anonymity in terms of layers.
 Put as many layers between your person and the site you are reaching with Tor.
-If one layer of security falls, then your anonymity can still salvaged.
+If one layer of security falls, then your anonymity can still be salvaged.

 Tor settings
 ============